PythonUser-ux/Arduino-alarm/README.md

 # Remote control via Telegram

 Freenove.py makes use of the *telegraphbot* library to level up the bot.<br>
+Read its [ReadMe](https://github.com/PythonUser-ux/Telegraphbot) to know how to work with it.

 Once you run the script (from a device connected to the local network) look for @Freenove_bot on Telegram and send "/start" to start the bot.